 Isolated cervical agenesis is rare, but cases of an absent uterine cervix with a normal uterine corpus and normal vagina have been reported.
 These cases presumably result from either failure of müllerian duct canalization or abnormal epithelial proliferation after canalization.
 More common is absence of the cervix combined with absence of the uterine corpus and upper vagina, known as müllerian agenesis or Mayer-Rokitansky-Kuster-Hauser syndrome, which occurs in approximately 1 in 4000 female births.
 Because most of the vagina is derived from müllerian ducts, the vagina may be shortened in müllerian agenesis.
 Female offspring of women with müllerian agenesis have been studied to identify a possible genetic contribution to this disorder.
 Because no offspring with müllerian agenesis have been reported, this disorder is assumed to result from a polygenic multifactorial inheritance pattern.

 Cervical agenesis with a normal functioning uterine corpus must be differentiated from müllerian agenesis (Figs. 40–2 and 40–3).
 In the former, menstrual blood may accumulate within the uterus or result in retrograde flow and development of endometriosis.
 Thus cervical agenesis is usually diagnosed at menarche when patients present with primary amenorrhea and cyclic abdominopelvic pain.
-Suppression of menstruation with continuous combined estrogen/progesterone pills may improve the pain-related ...
+Suppression of menstruation with continuous combined estrogen/progesterone pills may improve the pain-related complaints. ...